Union Pacific Railroad Accidents

 Despite its storied history, Union Pacific’s safety record has been less than impeccable and many accidents, such as the ones detailed above, have been linked to them.
 If you or someone you love has been injured in such an accident, or if you have lost a family member, then you should not hesitate to seek out experienced legal representation.
 At Arnold & Itkin, we have been helping clients fight for justice since the beginning of our firm.
 Throughout the years, we have won billions in verdicts and settlements, including more than $1 billion recovered in 2017 alone.

 If you would like to learn how our firm can stand up for you rights, you should not hesitate to contact us as soon as possible.
-Call (888) 493-1629 to schedule a free case review with a member of our legal team.
+Call (888) 493-1629 to schedule a free case review with a top-rated attorney.